STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 - Learn some Japanese

 # Interests that I want to explore
-- Machine learning
-- Game development
-- Web Assembly
-- Zero knowledge proofs
-- Cybersecurity
+- AI in games (machine learning, game dev)
+- Applications of ZKP (applied cryptography)
+- Fully decentralised insurance (blockchain)

 # Reminder to self
 - Find what works for you.